Chiral Phonons with Giant Magnetic Moments in a Topological Crystalline Insulator

 In order to quantify the magnetic properties of these chiral phonons, we calculated the real and imaginary parts of the complex Faraday rotation (FR $=\Theta + i \eta$) at a given frequency as $\Theta=[\arg(E_\text{R})-\arg(E_\text{L})]/2$ and $\eta=(|E_\text{L}|-|E_\text{R}|)/(|E_\text{L}|+|E_\text{R}|)$, where $\Theta$ is the (Faraday) rotation of the polarization plane and $\eta$ quantifies the ellipticity change~\cite{xinwei2019}.

 Figures~\ref{fig:3}(a)-\ref{fig:3}(c) present $\Theta$ and $\eta$ for the three samples.
-For $x=0.24$, the signal again shows multiple wiggles at low fields, as commented before in relation to data shown in Fig.~\ref{fig:2}(c), but exhibits a pair of positive and negative ellipticity peaks and vanishing Faraday rotation at the same frequency in high magnetic fields.
+For $x=0.24$, the signal again shows multiple wiggles at low $B$, as commented before in relation to data shown in Fig.~\ref{fig:2}(c), but exhibits a pair of positive and negative ellipticity peaks and vanishing Faraday rotation at the same frequency in high magnetic fields.
 Such evolution for the ellipticity is a direct estimate of the MCD, where chiral phonons will lead to the absorption of either $|E_\text{R}|$ or $|E_\text{L}|$, resulting in a peak of $\eta = \pm1$.
 As argued before for the MCD in the TCI regime, low magnetic fields are sufficient for the appearance of opposite ellipticity peaks together with vanishing Faraday rotation angles.

-Our findings are consistent with previous FR measurements in Pb$_{0.5}$Sn$_{0.5}$Te~\cite{ChengetAl2019PRL}, where the authors used thinner films (325~nm) grown on a different substrate (GaAs) and with a larger hole concentration (1.5 $\times$ 10$^{19}$\,cm$^{-3}$).
-While that study focused on the cyclotron resonance of charge carriers, their measurements at 7\,T did display small ellipticity peaks at frequencies similar to ours (although these peaks were not discussed in their work).
-In comparison, our data shows large ellipticity peaks with a unitary amplitude and with clearly one chiral sense per phonon.
-In addition to the much higher magnetic fields used in our experiments, the lower hole concentrations of our samples allowed us to study the films further into the ferroelectric phase at 10\,K.
+Our findings are consistent with previous FR measurements in Pb$_{0.5}$Sn$_{0.5}$Te~\cite{ChengetAl2019PRL}, which displayed small ellipticity peaks at frequencies similar to ours (although not discussed in their work).
+In comparison, the lower hole concentrations of our samples allowed us to study the films further into the ferroelectric phase resulting in clearly one chiral sense per phonon.

-The frequencies of the chiral phonons change significantly with the magnetic field strength, $B$, as shown in Figs.~\ref{fig:3}(d)-\ref{fig:3}(f).
+The frequencies of the chiral phonons change significantly with the magnetic field strength, as shown in Figs.~\ref{fig:3}(d)-\ref{fig:3}(f).
 The magnetic properties of the observed phonon branches can be extracted using a model for the quadratic dependence in terms of a Zeeman splitting and diamagnetic shift according to $E_\text{L,R}(B) = hf_{\text{TO}} \pm g^* \mu_\mathrm{B} B + \sigma_\mathrm{dia} B^2$, where $h$ is the Planck constant, $f_{\text{TO}}$ is the TO phonon frequency at zero magnetic field, $g^*$ is the effective $g$-factor, $\mu_\mathrm{B}$ is the Bohr magneton, and $\sigma_\mathrm{dia}$ is the diamagnetic shift coefficient~\cite{PhysRevLett.128.075901}.
-We used this equation to fit the data in Figs.~\ref{fig:3}(d)-\ref{fig:3}(f), as shown by the solid lines, to obtain the parameters plotted in Figs.~\ref{fig:3}(g)-\ref{fig:3}(i).
+We used this equation in Figs.~\ref{fig:3}(d)-\ref{fig:3}(f), as shown by the solid lines, to obtain the parameters plotted in Figs.~\ref{fig:3}(g)-\ref{fig:3}(i).